psalmxxiii/task-api/README.md

 ```console
 COUNTER=7 docker-compose up --build
 ```
-*COUNTER is an optional argument to control the limit of a sample (dummy) counter function
+*COUNTER is an optional argument to control the limit of a sample (dummy) counter function, representing a task.

 ### Then head to your favorite web browser, go to ```localhost:5000``` and use it!